 Scaling up girls’ quality education

-In Rajasthan state a girl is 3 times more likely to be out-of-school than a child in the rest of India; the female literacy rate is the lowest in the country (53%) and 6 out of 10 girls marry as children.
+A girl in Rajasthan state is 3 times more likely to be out-of-school than a child in the rest of India.
+The female literacy rate is the lowest in the country (53%) and 6 out of 10 girls marry as children.
 Parents living in these remote communities see educating their daughters as a dead investment.